KintoXYZ/kinto-core/README.md

 Everytime a PR is **merged** into `main` (or there's a push directly to it), fork from mainnet tests are run.

+## User Op compression
+In order to save costs on the user operations, we use an "Inflator" contract.
+This contract is responsible for inflating and compressing (off-chain) user operations.

+Kinto's inflator contract makes some assumptions on data to optimise the compression of the UserOperation struct.
+It defines some flags on the first byte to tell the `inflate()` method how to decompress the data:

+- 0x01: selector
+The first bit is used to encode whether the selector is `execute` or `executeBatch` (so we don't need to encode the selector)
+- 0x02: `paymasterAndData` (whether to use the SponsorPaymaster or not) so we don't need to encode the paymaster address.
+We assume that paymaster is always the SponsorPaymaster.

+If it is an `execute`, we use the following 4 bits as follows:

+- 0x04: `sender == target` (whether the sender is the same as the target) so we don't need to encode the target
+- 0x08: Kinto contract (whether the target is a Kinto contract) so we can use a contract name identifier instead of the full address (e.g `SP` for `SponsorPaymaster`)

+If it is an `executeBatch`, we use the following bits to encode the number of operations in the batch (max supported will be 128)

+- 0x04 ..
+0x80: number of operations in the batch

+All other UserOperation fields are encoded as is.

 ## Scripts

 On the `/script` directory, you can find the following subdirectories: